markdoc/docs/pages/docs/tags.md

 ### Partials

 Partials are primarily used to reuse text or code examples across docs.
 The reusable information (text or code) is stored in a separate markdown file, and referenced from within the partial tag.
-A common convention is to store partials in a directory called `partial`.

 {% markdoc-example %}